mcastling/mcastling.github.io/NUItutorials/text-label.md

 If the loop count is 0, then once triggered to start, scrolling will continue until requested to stop.

-Multi-line text will not scroll, and text should be BEGIN aligned.
+Multi-line text will not scroll, and text should be 'Begin' aligned.

-The _EnableAutoScroll_ property should be set to TRUE to enable scrolling.
+The _EnableAutoScroll_ property should be set to TRUE to enable scrolling:

 ~~~{.cs}
 label.EnableAutoScroll = true;